I called Beaumont, Texas home for the first eighteen years of my life.

 Then I moved to Austin.

 To the chagrin of my Persian family, I set off for the University of Texas at Austin with aspirations of becoming a toy designer.
 Noticing that toy maker gigs are few and far between, I decided to switch gears, move to New England, and pursue my masters at the University of Connecticut with a focus on Marriage and Family Therapy.
 While there I completed my internships and participated in various research projects with focuses on youth leadership and geropsychology.

-After grad school I moved to Michigan where I began to practice as an MFT with a focus on attachment disorders and PTSD within a residential facility for girls.
+After grad school, I moved to Michigan where I began to practice as an MFT with a focus on attachment disorders and trauma within a residential facility for girls.
 I loved the children but the work was heartbreaking and after a few short years, I “retired” to focus on my own family.
 While at home I started learning graphic design in the evenings and before I knew it, I had a little graphic design business.
-It was also during this time that I discovered my love of textiles, sewing, and modern quilting and made a number of quilts and a few quilt patterns (including two Gremlin patterns!).
+It was also during this time that I discovered my love of textiles, sewing, and modern quilting.

-My brother-in-law suggested User Experience and after some research and finding out that my local college had just started a two year program, I quickly signed up.
-Four semesters in, I can attest that it is the perfect field for this former therapist/designer.
+My brother-in-law suggested User Experience Design and after some research and finding out that my local college had just started a two-year program, I quickly signed up.
+A few semesters in, I can attest that this field is a perfect match for me.